Water: Color and appearance

-Polar molecule
+Molecular polarity

 In a water molecule, the hydrogen atoms form a 104.5° angle with the oxygen atom.
 The hydrogen atoms are close to two corners of a tetrahedron centered on the oxygen.
 At the other two corners are lone pairs of valence electrons that do not participate in the bonding.
 In a perfect tetrahedron, the atoms would form a 109.5° angle, but the repulsion between the lone pairs is greater than the repulsion between the hydrogen atoms.
 The O–H bond length is about 0.096 nm.

-Other substances have a tetrahedral molecular structure, for example, methane (CH_{4}) and hydrogen sulfide (H_{2}S).
-However, oxygen is more electronegative (holds on to its electrons more tightly) than most other elements, so the oxygen atom retains a negative charge while the hydrogen atoms are positively charged.
+Other substances have a tetrahedral molecular structure, for example methane (CH_{4}) and hydrogen sulfide (H_{2}S).
+However, oxygen is more electronegative than most other elements, so the oxygen atom has a negative partial charge while the hydrogen atoms are partially positively charged.
 Along with the bent structure, this gives the molecule an electrical dipole moment and it is classified as a polar molecule.

-Water is a good polar solvent, that dissolves many salts and hydrophilic organic molecules such as sugars and simple alcohols such as ethanol.
+Water is a good polar solvent, dissolving many salts and hydrophilic organic molecules such as sugars and simple alcohols such as ethanol.
 Water also dissolves many gases, such as oxygen and carbon dioxide—the latter giving the fizz of carbonated beverages, sparkling wines and beers.
 In addition, many substances in living organisms, such as proteins, DNA and polysaccharides, are dissolved in water.
 The interactions between water and the subunits of these biomacromolecules shape protein folding, DNA base pairing, and other phenomena crucial to life (hydrophobic effect).

 Many organic substances (such as fats and oils and alkanes) are hydrophobic, that is, insoluble in water.
 Many inorganic substances are insoluble too, including most metal oxides, sulfides, and silicates.

 Hydrogen bonding

 Because of its polarity, a molecule of water in the liquid or solid state can form up to four hydrogen bonds with neighboring molecules.
 Hydrogen bonds are about ten times as strong as the Van der Waals force that attracts molecules to each other in most liquids.
 This is the reason why the melting and boiling points of water are much higher than those of other analogous compounds like hydrogen sulfide.
-They also explain its exceptionally high specific heat capacity (about 4.2 J/g/K), heat of fusion (about 333 J/g), heat of vaporization (2257 J/g), and thermal conductivity (between 0.561 and 0.679 W/m/K).
+They also explain its exceptionally high specific heat capacity (about 4.2 J/(g·K)), heat of fusion (about 333 J/g), heat of vaporization (2257 J/g), and thermal conductivity (between 0.561 and 0.679 W/(m·K)).
 These properties make water more effective at moderating Earth's climate, by storing heat and transporting it between the oceans and the atmosphere.
-The hydrogen bonds of water are around 23 kJ/mol (compared to a covalent O-H bond at 492 kJ/mol).
+The hydrogen bonds of water are around 23 kJ/mol (compared to a covalent O–H bond at 492 kJ/mol).
 Of this, it is estimated that 90% is attributable to electrostatics, while the remaining 10% is partially covalent.

 These bonds are the cause of water's high surface tension and capillary forces.
-The capillary action refers to the tendency of water to move up a narrow tube against the force of gravity.
+Capillary action refers to the tendency of water to move up a narrow tube against the force of gravity.
 This property is relied upon by all vascular plants, such as trees.